Triathlon England Awards 2025 Winner

 British Triathlon COMPULSORY race pass

 To participate in this event, you are required to become a member of British Triathlon and hold a race licence.
-You must either become a Core or Ultimate annual member here or purchase a single use Race Pass for your race here.
+You must either become a Core or Ultimate annual member or purchase a single use Race Pass for your race.
 Go here for more information on the race pass.
-EVERYONE will have to show either their membership OR a day race pass on the day at registration..
+EVERYONE will have to show either their membership OR a day race pass on the day at registration.

 How many people in a relay team?

 Relay teams can be made up of teams of two or three people.
 For either the Olympic and Sprint Tri.
-There are separate categories for women and open, and and mixed teams, as well as the “Family Cup” for those teams made up of members of the same family (see below).
+There are separate categories for women and open, and and mixed teams.
 There will be medals for the first, second and third teams in each category.

 How many waves are there?